 Settling your personal injury case without a lawyer would be a big mistake.
-For many reasons, the insurance company will never offer you anywhere near as much money without a lawyer as they would offer if you’re represented by a lawyer and that includes lawyers representing themselves.
-I know because I tried to represent myself and could get a reasonable settlement so I had to hire a lawyer!
+For many reasons, the insurance company will never offer you anywhere near as much money without a lawyer as they would offer if you’re represented by a lawyer, including lawyers representing themselves.
+I know because I tried to represent myself and couldn’t get a reasonable settlement, so I had to hire a lawyer!

 When Don’t I Need a Lawyer When I’m Injured?